Find answers to frequently asked questions about the Peabody Institute admissions process.

 How will I know when you have my recommendations on hand?

-Once you have submitted your recommenders’ e-mail addresses on the application, they will get an e-mail asking them to upload a letter of recommendation.
-You can log in to your application at any time to see if they have submitted their letter yet.
+Once you have submitted your recommenders’ email addresses on the application, they will get an automated email asking them to upload a letter of recommendation.
+You can log in to your application status portal at any time to see if they have submitted their letter yet and/or send them a reminder.

 How do I go about requesting a specific teacher at Peabody?
 And what happens if I change my mind later in the process?

-Step 1: Enter your first, second, and third (if applicable) teacher of choice on your application.
+1. Enter your first, second, and third (if applicable) teacher of choice on your application.
 You can also leave it blank if you’re not familiar with our faculty.
-You can add or revise this section later by submitting a request to the Admissions office in writing.
+You can add or revise this section later by submitting a request to the admissions office via email.

 Should I submit ACT or SAT scores if it is not a requirement for my undergraduate program?